 [Semi-related side note: It is my #1 pet peeve when people say they have OCD (or any other mental disorder).
-Like why???
 You don’t like the edges of your paper bent?
 You hate seeing marks left on a chalkboard?
-That’s not OCD; there are real people out there who legitimately have this disease…maybe you have obsessive annoying disorder instead?
+That’s not OCD; there are real people out there who legitimately have this disease…perhaps you have obsessive annoying disorder instead?
 Girl bye.]

 Anyways, I thrive off of a clean apartment.
 If my sister leaves the apartment and her stuff is anywhere in sight, expect me to go zero to fussy real quick.
 Can’t stop and won’t stop using Drake references, by the way.
 The question, “What if someone were to come over and see our apartment a mess?“, always runs through my mind.
 Two things: 1) LOL because we rarely have a visitor other than the FedEx man.
-2) A “mess” would just be a misplaced pillow.
+2) In reality, a “mess” is just a misplaced pillow.
 Sometimes I feel bad for her because she has to deal with me, but hey, what are sisters for?
 See: Shared closets, 24/7 counseling, tub-side towel service.

 How crazy is it to be so particular about things being tidy and clean, yet have 50 tabs open in my head, half of which are buffering?
 I try to read my Bible in the morning, but will make the lamest excuse not to.
-I go to pray at night, but get distracted by Instagram (side eye emoji @ myself).
-I come across verses that are super convicting, let it affect me for a couple hours, only to have it wear off by that afternoon.
+I go to pray at night, but get distracted by Instagram.
+I come across verses that are super convicting, let it affect me for a couple hours, only to have it wear off by the afternoon.
 I start writing a blog post, then realize I’ve acted against everything I wrote about.
 Talk about a real mess.

 minutes seconds.
 He takes care of the ones I’ve already made, the ones I’m not even aware I made, the accidental, and even the intentional messes.
 I am completely incapable of cleaning anything more than a disorganized closet, wiping off a dirty mirror, or fluffing up a pillow.
 I’m messy and I can’t clean myself.
 He does that, did that, and will continue to do that.